ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.1 =
+* Feature - New simplified fixtures importer compatible with [LeagueLobster](http://tboy.co/leaguelobster).
+* Feature - Add match day field to events.
+* Feature - Add box score minutes to events.
+* Feature - Add option to display full time in event details.
+* Feature - Add inline and block option to event logos.
+* Feature - Add squad number and name option to player details.
+* Feature - Add tab options to layout designer.
+* Feature - Add option to display player and staff dropdowns in profiles.
+* Feature - Add option to select TBA, postponed, and cancelled event status.
+* Feature - Licenses tab for third-party extensions.
+* Tweak - Sort teams alphabetically in tournament edit screen.
+* Tweak - Move match stats option to box score section.
+* Tweak - Get player data only when needed.
+* Tweak - Add capabilities to taxonomies.
+* Tweak - Display tutorials in main menu if user role is not admin or league manager.
+* Tweak - Use contextual strings for featured images.
+* Tweak - Enable meta query vars in REST API.
+* Tweak - Adopt new tab class names in admin.
+* Tweak - Inherit text color for event logo team text.
+* Tweak - New developers section on modules page with link to join [Slack community](http://tboy.co/slack).
+* Fix - Team access conflict with WooCommerce checkout.
+* Fix - Taxonomy links appearing in admin for users that can't edit events.
+* Fix - Debug error on non-standard admin pages.
+* Fix - REST API notice in Jetpack.

 = 2.0.17 =
 * Fix - Team Access module conflict with WooCommerce during checkout.